Choose another writer in this calendar:

 Montague Barstow died in 1942.
 After World War II Orczy spent her remaining years in England, which she described as her spiritual home.
 A prolific writer, she worked actively until her eighties, and finished her autobiography, Links in the Chain of Life (1947) before her death.
 Baroness Orczy died in London, on November 12, 1947.
 Her son, John Montague Orczy-Barstow, published under the name John Blakeney the novel The Life and Exploits of the Scarlet Pimpernel (1935), with a foreword by the Baroness Orczy.

-For further reading: Baroness Orczy’s The scarlet Pimpernel: A Publishing History by Sally Dugan (2012); 'Orczy, Baroness,' in The Facts on File Companion to the British Novel: Beginnings through the 19th Century by Virginia Brackett and Victoria Gaydosik (2006); World Authors 1900-1950, Vol. 3, ed. by Martin Seymour-Smith and Andrew C. Kimmens (1996); Twentieth Century Crime and Mystery Writers, ed. by J.M.
-Reilly (1985); Twentieth Century Romance and Historical Writers, ed. by Aruna Vasudevan (1994); 'The Old Man in the Corner (1901-1905) by Emma Orczy' in City and Shore: the Function of Setting in the British Mystery by Gillian Mary Hanson (2004); Baroness Orczy's The Scarlet Pimpernel: a Publishing History by Sally Dugan (2012)
+For further reading: Baroness Orczy’s The Scarlet Pimpernel: A Publishing History by Sally Dugan (2012); 'Orczy, Baroness,' in The Facts on File Companion to the British Novel: Beginnings through the 19th Century by Virginia Brackett and Victoria Gaydosik (2006); 'Orczy, Emma,' in World Authors 1900-1950, Vol. 3, ed. by Martin Seymour-Smith and Andrew C. Kimmens (1996); 'Orczy, Baroness,' in Twentieth Century Crime and Mystery Writers, ed. by J.M.
+Reilly (1985); Twentieth Century Romance and Historical Writers, ed. by Aruna Vasudevan (1994); 'The Old Man in the Corner (1901-1905) by Emma Orczy,' in City and Shore: the Function of Setting in the British Mystery by Gillian Mary Hanson (2004); Baroness Orczy's The Scarlet Pimpernel: a Publishing History by Sally Dugan (2012)